cecuesta/selective-reprocessing/README.md

  - to configure a clustered enviroment execute: **configure-cluster.sh**

 ## Java projects building
- 3 java projects are built locally, many dependencies had to be downloaded.
+ 4 java projects are built locally, many dependencies had to be downloaded.
  This java built is included in the installation process.

  - storm code to process data
  - flume pluging to process files and to insert into mysql
  - random file generator to simulate the process
+ - kafka streams topology to tag a input topology

 ## Docker creation
  Several docker containers are created, so different images must be downloaded